Comparisons / CrewAI vs Semantic Kernel

 CrewAI vs Semantic Kernel: Which Agent Framework to Use?

-CrewAI crewai organizes work into agents, tasks, and crews.
-Semantic Kernel semantic kernel is microsoft's enterprise sdk for building ai agents.
-Here is how they compare — and what the same patterns look like in plain Python.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Semantic Kernel is Microsoft's enterprise SDK for building AI agents.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers